mduleone/crapshoot/README.md

 This comes with a lot of things baked in and in place already.
 There will eventually be a code-tour doc that explains what and where everything is to make getting up and running easier, but for now... what's baked in is below

 - Redux
-    - Modules follow a pattern similar to [Redux ducks](https://github.com/erikras/ducks-modular-redux), and should be in [`src/modules`](./src/modules)
+    - Modules follow a pattern similar to [Redux ducks](https://github.com/erikras/ducks-modular-redux), and each should have the same structure and be in its own directory inside [`src/modules`](./src/modules)
-        - Actions in `index.js`, exported individually
+        - Actions live in `index.js`, exported individually
-        - Sagas in `sagas.js`, exported as an array
+        - Sagas live in `sagas.js`, exported as an array of effects
-        - Selectors in `selectors.js`, exported individually
+        - Selectors live in `selectors.js`, exported individually
-        - Reducer in `reducer.js`, exported as default
+        - Reducer live in `reducer.js`, exported as default
     - Reducers are combined in [`src/config/reducers.js`](./src/config/reducers.js)
     - Reducers are mounted in [`src/config/store.js`](./src/config/store.js)
 - [Redux Saga](https://redux-saga.js.org/)